hugovangalen/komplementary-kontrol/README.md

 # Komplementary Kontrol #
-_Linux support for the Komplete Kontrol A-series keyboard by Native Instruments_
+_Unofficial Linux support for the Komplete Kontrol A-series keyboard by Native Instruments_

+> I am in no way affiliated with Native Instruments - I just like their kit.

 ## DISCLAIMER : USE THIS AT YOUR OWN RISK ##
 I cannot be held responsible for any problems that might arise